 What Is Hypothyroidism?

 Firstly, let us understand what exactly the condition is.
 We all have a thyroid gland located under our voice box, near the neck.
-This gland produces a hormone known as thyroid hormone which regulates metabolism in the body.
+This gland produces the thyroid hormone which regulates metabolism in the body.

-Sometimes the thyroid gland does not function correctly and as a result, produces a low amount of thyroid hormone.
+Sometimes, the thyroid gland does not function correctly and as a result, this hormone is produced in low amounts.
 Such a condition is known as hypothyroidism.
 Alternatively, hyperthyroidism can occur when the thyroid gland produces thyroid hormones in excess.
 It is safe to say that the thyroid gland is vital for major functions in your body to carry on seamlessly.

 Causes of Hypothyroidism

-The number one culprit when it comes to hypothyroidism is almost always the thyroid gland not functioning properly.
+The main cause of hypothyroidism is the improper functioning of the thyroid gland.
 However, few other causes may also be at play: